marie678/Projet-Mise-en-prod-3A/README.md

 ## Data sources

 This project uses two datasets sourced from Kaggle.
+We combined them to create a 10,000 clean and operational recipe data set for our application.
 Detailed information about the cleaning and preprocessing steps can be found in the [Preprocessing](https://github.com/nguibe/Projet-Infra-3A/tree/main/final_app/Preprocessing) folder.

 ## Installation